iiasa/GLOBIOM-G4M-link/README.md

    Make sure you have a single GAMS installation directory in your path, preferably the lastest GAMS version available.

 6. Install the R dependencies if needed.
+See below.

 ## R Dependencies